ColinWaddell/Franken-Buffer/README.md

 To use the buffer you also need to declare a pointer of type `FKNBUFFER`.
 This is your route in and out of the buffer and is returned by `fkn_buffer_setup`

 Adding data is performed through `fkn_buffer_add` which places a value in the next buffer space.
 Retrieving data is performed using `fkn_get_data` which takes as a parameter an arbitrary location in the buffer.
 The add routine is designed to be blindingly fast, the get routine is not.
+Lastly, there is a function `fkn_buffer_clean` which sets all the values in the buffer to zero.

 #Example